 -

-'Snow Drift' is a fancy leaved variety with bright white leaves and deep green veins.
+'Snow Drift' is a fancy leaved variety known as Snow Drift caladium with bright white leaves and deep green veins.
 It is nice in combination patio planters or in shaded landscapes.
-It performs best in part shade to shade.
-Caladiums are also generally considered to be houseplants where they prefer bright light or a sunny window.
+It performs best in part shade to shade, thriving as a reliable white caladium for shade garden and a standout among shade foliage plants for containers.
+Caladiums are also generally considered to be houseplants where they prefer bright light or a sunny window, suitable for those interested in caladium houseplant care.

 Caladiums can be an irritant if ingested.
 The ASPCA has more information on which plants may be harmful.